readium/readium-shared-js/README.md

 ```

-Note how the "external libs" RequireJS bundle can be explicitly described using the `bundles` RequireJS configuration directive
+Note how the "external libs" set of AMD modules can be explicitly described using the `bundles` RequireJS configuration directive
-(this eliminates the apparent opacity of such as large set of library dependencies):
+(this eliminates the apparent opacity of such as large container of library dependencies):

 ```html